rings header text

 Putting the Ego in It's Proper Place

 In order to allow the Divine Presence to flow through one's own daily life, the ego (the little self) must be lovingly put in its proper place as a servant, not as the master.
 That is, the ego makes an excellent and worthwhile servant, but it is a terrible master.
-Excessive focus upon oneself is the cause great suffering.
+Excessive focus upon oneself is the cause of great suffering.

 The point is not to deny our ego, but to extricate ourselves from our exclusive preoccupation with it.